QinghuiXing/stereo/stereo_matching/README.md

     2.get the sparity map of an image to estimate its scene-depth How to use it
 =====
-    Simply change the image path and extension into your own then run it.
+    Simply change the image path into your own then run it.